 Silver bolted on numbers

 Speaking of custom faceplates, we offer a selection of preset designs that can be customised to your liking.
 A faceplate is just what it sounds like, a lone plate that sits over the top of the face of the letterbox.
 For example you might build a superior into a wall but you aren't a huge fan of the design of the Superior's face.
 In this instance you would buy a No Front Superior which just contains the interior box.
 This would be inserted into your wall slot, and then you can place a custom stainless steel faceplate over the opening with your street name and number on full display in the style you like.

 Our faceplates come in either stainless steel or aluminium powder coated and can have your street name and number cut out in a range of different fonts.
-You can then have a backing plate in a powder coated colour of your choice for that extra colour pop.
+You can then have a backing plate in a powder coated colour for that extra colour pop.

 Letterboxes can have a range of extra features added on.
 Some can have mail rings for non-fragile mail like catalogues, some can ward that kind of thing away with a "NO JUNK MAIL" sticker or metal plate.
 These are the extracurricular items that don't really make or break the letterbox but are nice to have.

 That's a lot of information to take in we know, but when you break it all down it can start to become clearer.
 If you're ever in need of a hand, give us a call or drop into our showroom if you're in the area.
 Our helpful sales staff will guide you through the whole process.
 At the end of the day, you'll come out the other side with a quality, Australian made letterbox that will sit proudly in your front yard for many years to come.Check out our letterboxes